 The look of wrinkles and age spots can be easily reduced or even eliminated through use of state-of-the-art laser technology.
 Dermatology Associates of Atlanta houses the Southeast’s largest laser center, providing multiple laser treatment options to reduce the look of sun damage and give your skin a smoother, more youthful look.

 People often think that ALL light is good for acne.
 However, the only effective light treatment for acne are specialized blue and red wavelengths found in LED light therapy, like the treatments available at Dermatology Associates of Atlanta.
 In reality, the tanning effect derived from sun exposure merely camouflages acne instead of curing it and can even worsen it.

 As with many medical conditions, hair loss is different in men than it is in women.
 For instance, women have a higher likelihood of hair loss that is caused by factors like physical or emotional stress, illnesses, hormonal changes, scarring, or medications, while male hair loss is nearly always the result of genetic male pattern baldness.
 Hair loss also looks different in men and women.
-Throughout the nearly 40 years since the opening of The Griffin Center for Hair Restoration and Research, Dr. Edmond Griffin and Dr. Ashley Curtis recognized a strong need for more specialized care for female hair loss patients, prompting them to open The Griffin Center for Women’s Hair Loss.
+Throughout the nearly 40 years since the opening of The Center for Hair Restoration and Research, our hair loss specialists have recognized a strong need for more specialized care for female hair loss patients, prompting them to open The Center for Women’s Hair Loss.

 Yes.
 While some patients have found success with prescription-strength antiperspirants, Botox®, or other methods, we now also offer a highly effective treatment called miraDry® sweat reduction.
 This procedure sends targeted energy into the skin of your underarms, which selectively damages your sweat glands.
 The result is that up to 80% of underarm sweat is eliminated, so you can once again raise your arms with confidence.